Blueprint-Finance/concrete-docs/docs/Overview/how-it-works.md

 - **Protection Activation**: If the user had purchased Concrete's protection, it would have been activated in tranches, giving them additional time before final liquidation occurs.

+## Money Market Margin

+The **Money Market Margin** is an essential feature that ties together the core aspects of Concrete’s platform:

+   - It provides users with **flexible borrowing options** against high-yield vault deposits.
+   - It ensures **automatic debt servicing** through yield generation, simplifying the borrowing experience.
+   - It maximizes the user's ability to generate returns while still maintaining access to liquidity.

+By combining high APYs with automated borrowing strategies, Concrete offers users a unique opportunity to optimize their DeFi experience.

 ## Revenue Streams

 Concrete generates revenue through multiple streams, including: